mu-box/microbox-engine-elixir/README.md

 This engine provides helper scripts to make managing your Elixir application easier.

 ### node-attach
-The `node-attach` helper facilitates connecting to an Elixir node that was started with `elixir-start`.
+The `node-attach` helper facilitates connecting to an Elixir node that was started with `node-start`.

 ```bash
 node-attach